paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   Results from a {term}`Design FMEA <Design FMEA>` (DFMEA) or Process FMEA (PFMEA)

 Besides gaining knowledge about all {term}`failure mechanisms <Failure mechanism>` that may potentially cause the item under analysis to fail, it is also relevant to know which are the dominating ones for the considered design and application.
-A good, though still qualitative, understanding how much different {term}`failure mechanisms <Failure mechanism>` may contribute (or not) to overall unreliability can help to focus the analysis and to strongly reduce the effort required by the Physics of Failure approach.
+A good, though still qualitative, understanding how much different {term}`failure mechanisms <Failure mechanism>` may contribute (or not) to overall unreliability can help to focus the analysis and to strongly reduce the effort required by the {term}`Physics of Failure <Physics of failure>` approach.

 The next step is to define a mathematical model describing the {term}`failure mechanisms <Failure mechanism>` identified in the first step.
 Note that a model in this context may be an analytic function or a numerical model; the only requirement is that the failure state is clearly defined as a function of the relevant physical variables.

 The effort required to develop a new {term}`failure mechanism <Failure mechanism>` model can be considerable.
 It is thus highly recommended to start by a search for published models from similar applications.
-A collection of models for various {term}`failure mechanisms <Failure mechanism>` can be found in the RiAC's Web-Accessible Repository of Physics-based Models ({cite:t}`method-RiAC`), which has been set up to foster the use of Physics of Failure methods in practical applications.
+A collection of models for various {term}`failure mechanisms <Failure mechanism>` can be found in the RiAC's Web-Accessible Repository of Physics-based Models ({cite:t}`method-RiAC`), which has been set up to foster the use of {term}`Physics of Failure <Physics of failure>` methods in practical applications.
 Models used by the design engineers are another valuable source of information.

 (method_6_5_2)=
 ### Quantification of variable and model uncertainties